 “While inflammation is a natural and vital part of keeping our skin healthy, there are times the immune system becomes overreactive and attacks normal skin, or continues to fight pathogens and allergens even when they have disappeared,” says Jenny Sobera, M.D., dermatologist and chief medical officer at FaceMDPlus.

-The common symptoms associated with inflammation are typically expressed in pesky rashes, pain and dryness that may range from mild to severe and can last anywhere from a few weeks to an indefinite amount of time.
+The common symptoms associated with inflammation of the skin are typically expressed in pesky rashes, pain and dryness that may range from mild to severe and can last anywhere from a few weeks to an indefinite amount of time.

 In the case of acne, this can look like inflamed pimples that are red and tender.
 Rosacea flares will often present with redness and are sometimes accompanied by bumps swelling and a burning or warm sensation.
-With eczema or seborrhea, the inflammation will often appear more chronic, with dryness and flaking.
-And with contact dermatitis, the acute inflammation may present in fluid-filled bumps, itching and stinging.
+With eczema or seborrhea, the inflammation of skin will often appear more chronic, with dryness and flaking.
+And with contact dermatitis, the acute inflammation of the skin may present in fluid-filled bumps, itching and stinging.